Artwork copyright Trinidad Krystal. Photo courtesy of the artist, 1986.

 This artwork is part of Beyond Blue Mountains, a collection that was curated by late Tlingit (Native Alaskan) artist Jim Schoppert.
 It presents the work of Native American artists of diverse heritage, ideas, materials, and styles.
 The collection takes an in-depth look at the artists’ unique voices and interpretations of tradition.

 This artwork was acquired for the State Art Collection in partnership with Department of Corrections.

 ABOUT THE ARTIST

-Native American photographer and musician Trinidad Krystal captures images of musical artists and portraits of Native American figures.
+Native American photographer and musician Trinidad Krystal (Papago and Cahuilla) captures images of musical artists and portraits of Native American figures.
 He studied painting at the University of California, Los Angeles, and photography at Santa Monica College.